gitpeblo/hackathon/README.md

-# Hackathon Dati & AI 2025
+# Hackathon Notebook

 This repo contains the files for the Hackathon 2025.

-To start working, open `hackathon.ipynb` directly in Google Colab:
+Open `hackathon.ipynb` directly in Google Colab:
 - In Colab, go to `File > Open notebook > GitHub`.
 - Paste `https://github.com/gitpeblo/hackathon/blob/main/hackathon.ipynb` and open it from the repo listing.